The Randian Argument Revisited.

 The Coupling of Rational Altruism and Selfishness.

 Rational or ethical egoism is an idea which can be philosophically defended with some rigor; at least in the anti-Platonic forms in which I frame it.
-My view on human ethics are stated in Atheism Scepticism and Philosophy, and is referred to there as Moral Reciprocity.
+My view on human ethics are stated in Moral Reciprocity and other articles under Ethics.
 It has much to do with universal Human Rights.
-However, a great deal of the theory is social morality and isn’t an ethic that young radical individualists can sink their teeth into.
+However, a great deal of the theory is social morality and isn’t an ethic that young radical individualists can sink their teeth in to.
 I can’t say that I disagree with Bertrand Russell when he said that egocentricity can’t be the complete foundation of any worthwhile ethic.
-However, I would like to weigh in on The Randian Argument, the Anarchy, State and Utopia versus Uyl/Rasmussen one.
-Unlike Rand, I believe that ultimately everyone is selfish and that altruism is a form of selfishness; however, to Frans de Waal's point, all acts of human kindness and charity should be accorded appreciation and respect: they often bring about happiness to the provider.
-Being nice to people gives you great social, cultural and biologoical feedback and interacting with strangers can enrich (and even save) your life.
+However, I would like to weigh in on The Randian Argument, the Anarchy, State and Utopia versus Uyl and Rasmussen one.
+Unlike Rand, I believe that ultimately everyone is selfish (or not) and that altruism is a form of selfishness; however, to Frans de Waal's point, all acts of human kindness and charity should be accorded appreciation and respect: they often bring about happiness to the provider.
+Being nice to people gives you great social, cultural and biological feedback and interacting with strangers can enrich (and even save) your life.
 I mean to say, we are unselfish for entirely selfish reasons, such as recognition, status, reciprocity, a sense of worth, duty to our code, our instinct for justice, personal pleasure in the giving of love and so forth.
-The ideal of rational altruism and/or selfishness, is what is at issue here.
+The ideal of rational altruism and/or enlightened selfishness, is what is at issue here.
 Which concept should a human being choose?
 I prefer the ‘and/or’ part.
 If you’ve achieved currency with only one of these ideals, be it Mother Theresa’s version or Ayn Rand’s, you’ve in all likelihood short-changed yourself.